mrizkyrn/tourist-attraction-api/docs/tourist-attraction.md

 }
 ```

-## Get Tourist Attractions
+## Search Tourist Attractions

-Get a list of tourist attractions, with optional filters and pagination.
+Search for approved tourist attractions by name, with optional filters and pagination.

 ### Request